uknight/SteamAuthenticationBundle/README.md

 # SteamAuthenticationBundle
 A Symfony4 Bundle that provides authentication via Steam and FOSUser for your application.
-It is a forked KnojectorSteamAuthentication bundle with minor additions to the compatibility to FOSUserBundle
+It is a forked KnojectorSteamAuthentication bundle with minor additions to the compatibility to FOSUserBundle If you don't use FOSUserBundle on your project, you would better use original KnojectorSteamAuthentication bundle.

 ## Installation & Configuration